-Rebecca obtained a Master’s in Public Policy in 2005 from the University of Denver, where she worked as graduate research assistant for former Governor Richard D. Lamm.
-Additionally, after studying Neuroscience at Colorado College in Colorado Springs, she spent more than ten years educating both children and adults.
+Rebecca obtained a master’s degree in public policy in 2005 from the University of Denver, where she worked as graduate research assistant for former Governor Richard D. Lamm.
+Additionally, after studying neuroscience at Colorado College in Colorado Springs, she spent more than ten years educating both children and adults.
 This work included 5 years in the Minnesota public k-12 school system, and many years planning and leading national and international-based wilderness and service learning trips.
 This is where her passion for mental health advocacy began.
 It continues through her work and personal life.

-Rebecca lives in Denver with her husband, two fantastic children and toothless dog.
+Rebecca lives in Denver with her husband, two fantastic children, and her toothless dog.